 Articles of association are sets of rules and regulations that explain how shareholders and directors run their company.
-Model articles are standardised version by the UK government and they suit almost all companies.
-You can write your own articles of association but they have to comply with the law, otherwise, your application may be rejected.
+Model articles are standardised versions by the UK government, and they suit almost all companies.
+You can write your own articles of association, but they have to comply with the law; otherwise, your application may be rejected.

 7. Create Electronic Signatures Of Shareholders, Check Your Application, And Send It

 Companies House system will ask you to create an electronic signature for each shareholder.
-You will answer a few questions to create the signature then proceed to submit your application for registering your company.
+Next, you will answer a few questions to create the signature and then submit your application to register your company.
 You can check your answer for each step and edit them if you see any mistakes.

 8. Pay Your Registration Fee